RaulArcos/RaulArcos/README.md

-### Hey, I'm Raul Arcos, Computer Science Student at UCA and TMT of Electronics at Formula Gades.
+### Hey, I'm Raul Arcos

+- Computer Science Student at University of Cádiz
+- TMT of Electronics at Formula Gades